-Objective: To enable wide-area monitoring and control of the smart grid by accelerating the development/deployment of advanced sensors and measurement systems; to develop conformance and interoperability tests for new standards for these devices; and to develop a sensor network interface specification by 2017.
+Objective: To develop and verify innovative sensing systems and take full advantage of existing ones such as smart meters, PMUs, and conventional current and voltage transformers, to enable greater electric grid resiliency, reliability, flexibility, and sustainability through comprehensive wide-area and local-area monitoring and control of the smart grid.
+This is accomplished by accelerating the development and adoption of advanced sensors and measurement systems; development of conformance and interoperability tests for new standards for these devices; and development of sensor network interface specifications.

-What is the new technical idea?
-This project proposes to characterize sensors in environments that realistically emulate real-world operating conditions.
-Tests and performance requirements will be developed which characterize advanced sensors and measurement systems that are the most demanding – in particular for dynamically changing conditions, rather than the steady-state tests that have been primarily used to date.
-Novel sensors, including optical and clamp-on sensors will be evaluated for measurement performance.
+What is the Technical Idea?
+This project proposes to characterize sensor systems in environments that realistically emulate real-world operating conditions.
+Using the advanced capabilities of the NIST SG Testbed, tests and performance requirements will be developed to characterize innovative sensors and measurement systems for the most demanding applications – in particular for dynamically changing conditions, rather than the steady-state tests primarily used to date.
+Innovative sensing systems, including wideband optical and other nonconventional sensors, and clamp-on sensors will be developed and evaluated for measurement performance and interoperability.